jibi0059/creative-coding-final-project/README.md

 ## Part 1: Project Direction

-We will Reinterpret an existing artwork.
+We will reinterpret an existing artwork.

 **Artwork**: *A Seascape, Shipping by Moonlight* (c.
 1864) by **Claude Monet**